smotti/ayeaye/README.md

 ```
 STATUS 200
-BODY [{"content": "Patient with ID 1233 checked in", "topic": "IRB",
+BODY [{"content": "Patient with ID 1233 checked in", "topic": "irb",
        "title": "Patient Check-In", "time": 10, "id": 2},
-      {"content": "Patient with ID 1233 checked in", "topic": "IRB",
+      {"content": "Patient with ID 1233 checked in", "topic": "irb",
        "title": "Patient Check-In", "time": 15, "id": 3},
-      {"content": "Patient with ID 1233 checked in", "topic": "IRB",
+      {"content": "Patient with ID 1233 checked in", "topic": "irb",
        "title": "Patient Check-In", "time": 20, "id": 4}]
 ```

 #### GET /notifications/:topic

 Get a list of notifications of the specified topic.
+Noted that the `:topic` is case-insensitive and will be lowercased internally.

 ##### URL